wp-plugins/wp-all-export/readme.txt

 Contributors: soflyy
 Tags: wordpress, xml, csv, datafeed, export
 Requires at least: 3.6.1
-Tested up to: 3.8
+Tested up to: 4.1
-Stable tag: 0.9.0
+Stable tag: 0.9.1

-WP All Export makes it easy to export WordPress data into an XML file.
+ALPHA: WP All Export makes it easy to export WordPress data into an XML file.

 == Description ==

+**Use at your own risk.
+PLEASE don’t leave a rating for us yet.**

+This is a very early ALPHA version of WP All Export.

+It’s not complete.
+There are tons of features that we’re going to put in here, like integration with WP All Import, customizing the export file, etc.

+**Right now ALL this plugin does is export an XML file.**

 WP All Export makes it easy to export WordPress data into an XML file.